pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 ```

 Struct `FKInfo` uses for child table to record the referenced parent table.
 Struct `FKInfo` has existed for a long time, I just added some fields.
+  - `Enable`: uses to distinguish between old and new versions.
 Struct `ReferredFKInfo` uses for referenced table to record the child table which referenced me.

 ### Create Table with Foreign Key

 #### Build TableInfo

 When build `TableInfo`, auto create an index for foreign key columns if there is no index cover foreign key columns.
 Here is an example:

 ```sql